2NTelekomunikace/node-red-flow-examples/Automatic cloud calling assigment/README.md

       * ![Where to locate company and site ID](comany_site_ID.png "CompanyID&SiteID")

-    4. Ensure everyting is set correctly, clikc on `Done` and `Deploy` the flow.
+    4. Ensure everyting is set correctly, click on `Done` and `Deploy` the flow.

 ### Usage